Interviewed by Serenity Dieufaite

 Abigail Cloud:

 But it can be hard wrangling volunteers.
-You know what’s hard.
-It’s getting people to understand that when they’re volunteering for Winter Wheat they might be sitting and doing nothing for a while.
+You know what’s hard: It’s getting people to understand that when they’re volunteering for Winter Wheat they might be sitting and doing nothing for a while.
 And that’s okay because they are still monitoring.
-Like your presence is the volunteering, like you’re monitoring a table or you know, you’re a person who is present and that someone could ask questions of.
+Like, your presence is the volunteering, like you’re monitoring a table or, you know, you’re a person who is present and that someone could ask questions of.
 But when people volunteer a lot of times they get a little sticky about it.
-Cuz it’s just like oh I really want to do something.
+Because it’s just like, oh, I really want to do something.
 Like sometimes sitting is doing something.
-Or a lot of times I’ll send them to a workshop to fill a space to you know be a, be another presence.
+Or a lot of times I’ll send them to a workshop to fill a space to, you know, be another presence.
 So it’s always a little bit funny trying to coordinate that.
-And help them understand what’s expected which sometimes is nothing.
+And help them understand what’s expected, which sometimes is nothing.

 Interviewer: